sjfandrews/MitoImpute/README.md

 Note that the development versions of ggforce (required for plotting alluvial diagrams) and Hi-MC (required for mitochondrial haplogroup assignment) are required.
 These packages can be isntalled directly from github using devtools (see their respective pages).

+The following Python modules are required:
+1. pysam

 Once all the prerequiste software is isntalled, MitoImpute can be installed on a git-enabled machine by typeing:

 ```bash